TheCloudMage/terraform-aws-s3-module/README.md

 <br>

-> __Note:__ It will also automatically create a bucket policy that will be attached to the bucket forcing encryption in transit on PUT.
+> __Note:__ Activating this variable will automatically create a bucket policy that will be attached to the bucket forcing encryption in transit for all upload and PUT requests to the bucket.

 <br><br>